rx342/senscritique2letterboxd/README.md

 If you want to export your movies from [SensCritique](https://senscritique.com) to [Letterboxd](https://letterboxd.com).

+> :warning: Since Senscritique redesign this script may not work anymore

 ## Requirements

 **Your SensCritique account needs to be public.**